SelimChraibi/AsynchronousIterativeAlgorithms.jl/README.md

 @everywhere (using AsynchronousIterativeAlgorithms; const AIA = AsynchronousIterativeAlgorithms)
 ```

-Say you want to implemtent a distributed version of *Stochastic Gradient Descent*.
+Say you want to implement a distributed version of *Stochastic Gradient Descent*.
 You'll need to define:

 - an **algorithm structure** subtyping `AbstractAlgorithm{Q,A}`
 - the **initialisation step** where you compute the first iteration
-- the **worker step** perfromed by the workers when they receive a query `q::Q` from the central node
+- the **worker step** performed by the workers when they receive a query `q::Q` from the central node
 - the **asynchronous central step** performed by the central node when it receives an answer `a::A` from a `worker`

 ```julia
 @everywhere begin
     # algorithm